isabella232/assisted_workflow/README.md

 ## Installation

+On OS X, use homebrew:

+    $ brew tap inaka/formulas
+    $ brew install assisted_workflow

-Add this line to your application's Gemfile:
+You can also install it as a ruby gem, adding this line to your application's Gemfile:

     gem 'assisted_workflow'

-And then execute:
+And then executing:

     $ bundle

-Or install it yourself as:
+Or installing it yourself as:

     $ gem install assisted_workflow